Efficiency of Analysis of Transitive Relations using Query-Driven, Ground-and-Solve, and Fact-Driven Inference

-More studies of methods and systems compare on some chosen workloads\full{ and show better performance}, e.g., \full{Push~\cite{brass2017experiences} translates Datalog to C++ to do bottom-up evaluation and shows drastic performance improvement over XSB, YAP, and DLV. }Flan~\cite{abeysinghe2024flan} on adding and compiling Datalog to Scala compares with \souf and two Datalog systems embedded in Rust, Crepe and Ascent, on program analysis; BMLP~\cite{ai2024boolean} on using Boolean matrix operations for rules compares with \souf, clingo, B-Prolog, and SWI-Prolog on rules for graphs.
+More studies of methods and systems compare on some chosen workloads\full{}, e.g., \full{}Flan~\cite{abeysinghe2024flan} on adding and compiling Datalog to Scala compares with \souf and two Datalog systems embedded in Rust, Crepe and Ascent, on program analysis; BMLP~\cite{ai2024boolean} on using Boolean matrix operations for rules compares with \souf, clingo, B-Prolog, and SWI-Prolog on rules for graphs.

-Datalog systems are increasingly studied~\cite{\full{maier18hist-wbook,vianu2021datalog,}\tlp{}ketsman2022modern}, e.g.,~\cite{ketsman2022modern} focuses on 9 Datalog systems including \souf, among 17 Datalog engines and more mentioned, and discusses the extensively-used semi-naive evaluation and more.
+Datalog systems are increasingly studied~\cite{maier18hist-wbook,vianu2021datalog,ketsman2022modern}, e.g.,~\citet{ketsman2022modern} focuses on 9 Datalog systems including \souf, among 17 Datalog engines and more mentioned, and discusses the extensively-used semi-naive evaluation and more.
 There are also dedicated works on evaluating their performances, e.g.,~\cite{fan2022towards,qureshi2024evaluating}.
-In particular,~\cite{fan2022towards} studies semi-naive execution profile, running time, CPU utilization, and memory consumption on transitive closure and four other closely related problems on binary relations.
+In particular,~\citet{fan2022towards} studies semi-naive execution profile, running time, CPU utilization, and memory consumption on transitive closure and four other closely related problems on binary relations.

 None of the existing works analyzes and compares together all three widely different inference methods and their optimizations that make large performance impacts.
 Also, none of them analyzes different rule variants for the same problem and their significant performance differences.
-Furthermore, none of them studies precise optimal complexities, or performs detailed\full{ running time} measurements from compiling and loading programs to writing query results, let alone confirming measurements against the complexities across\full{ different} inference methods, rule variants, and input graph types.
+Furthermore, none of them studies precise optimal complexities, or performs detailed measurements from compiling and loading programs to writing query results, let alone confirming measurements against the complexities across inference methods, rule variants, and input graph types.